Gamaroff/Nodify-App/README.md

     git clone git@github.com:Shopfrogs/Nodify-App.git
     cd Nodify-App
+    npm install -d

-Open xx file and declare your API key and Shared Secret.
+Create a config.json file and declare your API key and Shared Secret.

+	{
+		"apiKey": "YOUR-API-KEY",
+		"secret": "YOUR-SHARED-SECRET"
+	}

 If you don't have the API key and Shared Secret yet, sign up for a [Shopify Partner account](https://app.shopify.com/services/partners/signup/), and create your first app.
 You can also create test stores once you're logged in as a partner.